 #5 Estancias are beautiful

 Most farms that accept guests are well maintained and beautifully decorated.
 El Galope was no exception.
 It consists of two buildings, one of which is used by the owners.
 The other one houses several guest rooms.
-We had a large living room and kitchen in which we spent hours talking to the other guests at meal times.
+We had a large living room and kitchen in which we spent hours talking to the other guests at mealtimes.

 And then there was the garden with its lemon tree and a large patio with a pool.
-After the horse riding lesson, I was happy to sit dow in a chair in the sun and just enjoy the beautiful surroundings.
+After the horse riding lesson, I was happy to sit down in a chair in the sun and just enjoy the beautiful surroundings.

 So there it is.
 Five reasons to stay on an estancia in Uruguay.
 I hope I have convinced you to experience life in the countryside because it would be a shame to miss out on such a special opportunity.